I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 If the ALJ finds that the claimant has constructively waived the right to appear at the hearing, the ALJ need not proceed with the hearing and may choose to issue a decision on the record.
 However, if medical expert or vocational expert testimony is needed to resolve the case, the ALJ may choose to proceed with the hearing, accepting the testimony of the witness(es) and allowing the appointed representative to question the witness(es) and make arguments on the claimant's behalf.

-In any event, the ALJ will advise the appointed representative, either on the record during the hearing or in writing thereafter, that he or she will not send a Request to Show Cause for Failure to Appear to the claimant because the claimant has constructively waived the right to appear at a hearing.
-When done in writing, the ALJ must associate the writing with the record.
+In any event, the ALJ will advise the appointed representative, either on the record during the hearing or in writing thereafter, that they will not send an HA-L90 to the claimant because the claimant has constructively waived the right to appear at a hearing.
+When advised in writing, the ALJ must associate the writing with the record.

 b.
 No Constructive Waiver

 If the ALJ finds that the claimant has not constructively waived the right to appear at the hearing, the ALJ may choose to proceed with the hearing, accepting the testimony of the witness(es) and allowing the appointed representative to question the witness(es) and make arguments on the claimant's behalf.
-The ALJ will advise the appointed representative that the agency will send a Request to Show Cause for Failure to Appear to the claimant to ask why he or she did not appear at the scheduled hearing and whether a supplemental hearing should be held.
-OHO staff will send an HA-L90 to the claimant.
-After the 10-day response period expires (with an additional five days for mailing time), the ALJ will either:
+The ALJ will advise the appointed representative that the agency will send a Form HA L-90 to the claimant to ask why they did not appear at the scheduled hearing and whether a supplemental hearing should be held.
+OHO staff will then send a Form HA-L90 to the claimant.
+After the 15-day period (10 days to respond plus the five-day presumption of receipt), expires (or 15 days plus an additional three business days of mailing time if Form HA L-90 was sent via central print, see HALLEX I-2-0-80), the ALJ will either:

-• Determine that the claimant has constructively waived his or her right to appear for a hearing (if the claimant fails to respond to the Request to Show Cause for Failure to Appear or otherwise fails to show good cause for failure to appear at the scheduled hearing), and issue a decision based on the evidence of record; or
+Determine that the claimant has constructively waived the right to appear for a hearing (if the claimant fails to respond to the HA-L90 or otherwise fails to show good cause for failure to appear at the scheduled hearing), and issue a decision based on the evidence of record; or

 E. Claimant Requests Change in the Time or Place of the Hearing

-Subject to 20 CFR 404.936 or 416.1436, if a claimant or his or her appointed representative requests that the ALJ change the time or place set for the hearing, the ALJ will consider whether the claimant or representative has good cause for requesting the change as provided in HALLEX I-2-3-12 C.
+Subject to 20 CFR 404.936 or 416.1436, if a claimant or their appointed representative requests that the ALJ change the time or place set for the hearing, the ALJ will consider whether the claimant or representative has good cause for requesting the change as provided in HALLEX I-2-3-12 C.

-• If the ALJ finds there is not good cause for changing the time or place of the scheduled hearing, the ALJ will notify the claimant or appointed representative, if any, of his or her finding.
+If the ALJ finds there is not good cause for changing the time or place of the scheduled hearing, the ALJ will notify the claimant and appointed representative, if any, of their finding.

-If, after proper notification of the scheduled hearing (see HALLEX I-2-3-20 and subsection C above), neither the claimant nor the representative appears at the time and place set for the hearing, the ALJ must determine whether the claimant or representative received the notice of hearing.
-If the ALJ finds that the claimant or representative did receive the notice, the ALJ may dismiss the RH for failure to appear under the circumstances noted in subsection C.3. above.
+If, after proper notification of the scheduled hearing (see HALLEX I-2-3-15 and I-2-3-20 and subsection C above), neither the claimant nor the representative appears at the time and place set for the hearing, the ALJ must determine whether the claimant or representative received the Notice of Hearing.
+If the ALJ finds that the claimant or representative received the notice, the ALJ may dismiss the RH for failure to appear under the circumstances noted in subsection C.3. above.

 F. Claimant Waived Right to Oral Hearing — ALJ Nevertheless Scheduled Hearing